-He discovered his passion for craft beer in the early aughts and entered his first competition in 2006, coming in second place to our very own Jaime Singer.
-After that, they became fast-friends.
-Mark was hooked and brewing beer became his obsession.
-He’s since filled his shelves with gold medals and home brew accolades from across North America.
+Mark discovered his passion for craft beer in the early aughts and entered his first competition in 2006 where he won second place.
+He was hooked and brewing beer became his obsession.
+Since then, he’s filled his shelves with gold medals and home brew accolades from across North America.

 Mark is also a certified beer judge and an integral part of the brewing community, training new judges, giving public speeches, writing extensively and proud to say he’s had a hand helping professional brewers from Halifax to California develop new recipes.

 He and his wife Joanne both love great beer, punk rock and country music, and real BBQ.
 Their favourite destination to enjoy all of the above is Austin TX.